 Cane juice is made by crushing sugarcane stalks, and it is quite popular across the South, as well as throughout Latin America and in Southeast Asia.
 People have been enjoying this stuff for generations wherever sugarcane is grown (who knew?).
 Oh, and cane juice can also be aged to make rum (patience is an even greater virtue than I thought).

-Whenever my dad had money in his pocket as a kid, he would stop for cane juice at roadside stands around Savannah.
+Whenever my dad had money in his pocket as a kid, he would stop for cane juice at roadside stands in and around Savannah.
 He also shared that there were a lot of stands in nearby Guyton, where his Aunt Beth lived on what we’d nowadays probably call a farm (she kept chickens and pigs out back).
+In the old days, the juice was sometimes made by mules that walked in a circle to power a cane crusher.

 Fresh cane juice had to either be consumed or refrigerated right away, which wasn’t a hard choice for a thirsty kid (and there wasn’t much refrigeration in those days, anyway).